WilstonOreo/sdf2mesh/README.md

 Some more considerations:

 * Because the shader is compiled from GLSL to WGSL, compilation might fail in certain cases.
+Use the debug option `--debug-wgsl test.wgsl` to write the resulting WGSL into `test.wgsl` to spot possible errors.
+(Filing issues is welcome :)
 * Buffers and Channels are not supported (yet).
 * Make sure you use a proper bounding box that fits the size of your SDF.
 The command line argument `--bounds 2` will create a centered bounding box with size `2`.
 This also means you SDF should be always centered.
 * Meshes grow *O(n^3)* with resolution.
-This means, a mesh generated with resolution of 2048 can be become several GBs in size!
+This means, a mesh generated with resolution of 2048 can become several GBs in size!
 * The dual-contouring algorithm still has some problems with certain triangle constellations and precision.
 In this case, an invalid quad will be created and the mesh will have a hole.
 This happens more often with higher resolutions.
 * Use post-processing to simplify and possibly fix your mesh.
 * If you can to use your custom shader from ShaderToy, make sure you **public + API** setting when publishing.